 Below you will find links to detailed safety histories for many of the United States’ largest trucking companies.
 You have likely seen many of these trucking fleets on the highway and may recognize their logos below.

 All carriers are required to report this information to the Federal Motor Carrier Safety Administration, an agency under the Department of Transportation.
-The FMCSA routinely makes this information available to the public.
-The information below is from the most recent figures, which chronicle October 2010 to October 2012.
+For example, the information provided in the links below will include:

 How to Compare

 Keep in mind when comparing these statistics that a company’s overall safety record is about more than simply the total number of accidents.
-A company’s safety is more accurately determined by comparing the number of accidents to the number of highway miles travelled.
+A company’s safety is more accurately determined by comparing the number of accidents to the number of highway miles traveled.
 Likewise, the percentage of the accidents that cause injury or death, as opposed to those that simply damage property, is also important to understanding the general safety rating of a company.

 - Inspections of vehicles, drivers and cargo

 - Safety rating as determined by the government